cellworld/arena_assembly/README.md

 from interacting with electronic components.

 All parts are either 3D-printed or laser-cut using 3.175 mm thick white acrylic.
-To see how everything is assembled, refer to  *Full Door Setup.step* in the *Assemblies* folder but note that this is showing the assembly for the END chamber (mirrored to the part studio files).
+To see how everything is assembled, refer to  *Full Door Setup.step* in the *Assemblies* directory, but note that this is showing the assembly for the END chamber (mirrored to the part studio files).

 Specialized Parts: